Zetosoft/ZetoEngine2D/README.md

  - **object.destroy()** Destroys the object, same effect as calling `engine.remove(object)`
  - **object.toFront()** Brings the object to the front of its parent group
  - **object.toBack()** Sends the object to the back of its parent group
+ - **object.scale(x, y)** Relatively scales the object by the given x and y values, if y is not provided, x will be used for both.
  - **object.localToContent(x, y)** Converts a local point to a content (global) point
  - **object.contentToLocal(x, y)** Converts a content (global) point to a local point